akshat1/horace2/README.md

 Unfortunately there is no simple install for Horace at the moment, as it is still in the early stages of development.
 However, if you would like to check it out then follow these steps

 1. Checkout this repository
-2. run npm install
+2. Run npm install
+3. Install Haml (sudo gem install haml)
+4. Install bower (sudo npm install bower -g)
+5. Install gulp (sudo npm install gulp -g)
-3. Create a config.json file in the project root with path to your books folder
+6. Create a config.json file in the project root with path to your books folder
+7. Build the front-end by running gulp
-4. Run npm start
+8. Run npm start
-4. Point your browser to localhost:8080
+9. Point your browser to localhost:8080

 ### Configuration
 Configuration options for Horace can be seen in app/config.coffee.
 One may create a config.json file in the project root to override these settings.